1924 Beijing Coup: Events

-Early on 23 October, however, Feng Yuxiang's Beijing defense troops seized control of key government buildings, public utilities and the roads leading into and out of Beijing.
+Early on 23 October 1924, however, Feng Yuxiang's Beijing defense troops seized control of key government buildings, public utilities and the roads leading into and out of Beijing.
 Cao Kun was placed under house arrest and stripped of his presidency.
 Upon receiving news of the coup, the Fengtian commanders Zhang Zongchang and Li Jinglin used this opportunity to launch a major offensive and broke the Zhili clique's frontline, putting them in a favorable military position.
 Zhang Zuolin took full advantage of the coup, pursued the Zhili army and won a major victory outside Tianjin.

 Wu and his remaining forces fled to central China where they met up with his ally Sun Chuanfang.
-All of north China was divided between the Fengtian clique and Feng Yuxiang, whose forces were renamed the Guominjun (Nationalist Army).
+All of north China was divided between the Fengtian clique and Feng Yuxiang, whose forces were renamed the Guominjun (Nationalist Army or Citizens' Army).
 Zhang Zuolin took the prosperous northeast while Feng was left with the poor northwest.

 After the coup, Feng placed Huang Fu as acting president of the Beijing government.
-He initiated several reforms on Feng's behalf, including the expulsion of Titular Emperor Puyi from the Forbidden City and abolishing the role of the old bell and drum towers as the official timepiece.
+Huang initiated several reforms on Feng's behalf, including the expulsion of Titular Emperor Puyi from the Forbidden City and abolishing the role of the old bell and drum towers as the official timepiece.
 However, Huang refused to guarantee foreign privileges and Zhang Zuolin became despondent at his one-time ally.
 The only major agreement Feng and Zhang made was to dissolve the discredited National Assembly and create a provisional government with the pro-Japanese but relatively competent Duan Qirui as its head.

 Significance

 Plans were made to hold negotiations for national reunification among Feng, Zhang, Duan and Sun Yat-sen. These were fruitless and Sun died in Beijing in March 1925.

-Feng and Zhang came to blows when Fengtian Gen. Guo Songling defected to the Guominjun on November 22 and started the Anti-Fengtian War.
+Feng and Zhang came to blows when Fengtian General Guo Songling defected to the Guominjun on November 22 and started the Anti-Fengtian War.
 Six days after this Li Dazhao led a so-called First United Front movement to topple Duan's provisional government, calling it the Capital Revolution.
 Feng wanted to support this but changed his mind, preferring to concentrate his forces on Zhang's army.
 As a result, the Capital Revolution movement collapsed.

 While the defeat of the powerful Zhili clique paved the way for the long-term success of the Northern Expedition by the Nationalist Party, its greatest impact was to buy time for the Kuomintang to build up its National Revolutionary Army.
 Had the coup not happened, the Zhili clique would surely have finished off the Kuomintang after defeating the Fengtian clique.
 Feng was saved from losing all his power by allying with Chiang Kai-shek during the Northern Expedition, but later became disillusioned with the Generalissimo's leadership.
-He rebelled against Chiang and was defeated during the Central Plains War of 1930.
+Feng rebelled against Chiang and was defeated during the Central Plains War of 1930.